IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Sample Request**

-This is an example of creating a new bucket called 'vault-images'.
+Creating a new bucket that is called `images`.

 ```http
 PUT /vault-images HTTP/1.1